mesosphere/marathon/docs/docs/maintenance-mode.md

 If you'd prefer to overscale rather than underscale during the transition, you can scale the application up by N instances, and then kill-and-scale back down to the original instance count.

-The efforts to implement richer Maintenance Mode behavior are tracked in [this JIRA issue](https://jira.mesosphere.com/browse/MARATHON-3216).
+The efforts to implement richer maintenance mode behavior are tracked in [MARATHON-3216](https://jira.mesosphere.com/browse/MARATHON-3216).